Manthiram-Group/cryoem-public/README.md

+# Setting Up a Slack App to Be Able to Receive CryoSPARC Notifications

 # Enabling Notifications for CryoSPARC

+__If you have not already set up a Slack app, made a webhook, and put that webhook in the cryosparc_notifications_library_generic file, complete the steps in the "Setting Up a Slack App to Be Able to Receive CryoSPARC Notifications" section before coming here.__

 1. Download the "cryoem" repository as a zip file by clicking the green box that says "<> Code" and selecting "Download Zip" from the dropdown.
 2. Copy the cryoem repo into your cemaster directory using secure copy (scp) in your shell as follows: